 As head of the Pentagon's Advanced Aerospace Threat Identification Program, Elizondo has led the efforts of the US government for the past few years.
 To do things?
 Identify, catalog and evaluate the terrestrial origin (or not) of UFO phenomena.

-Efforts now led by various "UAP Task Forces" (with very diversified resources and coordination) in the United States and around the world.
+Efforts now made by various "UAP Task Forces" (with very diversified resources and coordination) in the United States and around the world.

 Moscow (in the Soviet era and possibly still today) ran a similar secret program to search for the terrestrial origin of UFOs.
 Former Soviet Navy officers have publicly confirmed that they are engaged in the search for underwater phenomena related to UFOs.
 The South China Morning Post also recently reported on UFO research aside of the Chinese People's Liberation Army.